Alto flute: Paige Long

 Paige Long initially played violin in a faculty orchestra in her place of employment.
 She was offered a position to play piccolo and took the position to open up new opportunities for her.
 She was offered a flute teaching position a year later.
 Whilst in this position, Long started a flute choir to attract more people and was allowed to purchase an alto flute and a bass flute.
 The choir became very popular, but she knew she needed to improve the quality of the lower sound.
 She attended a convention where she heard a low flute ensemble, and becoming more interested, she intended to gather more low flutes for her own ensembles.
 At a convention three years later, Long had the opportunity to purchase "the first contrabass flute in all of North and South America".
-Paige Long spent many years and much money to try and incorporate the low flute into many ensembles, and is one of the biggest advocates of the low flute in music.
+Paige Long spent many years and much money to try to incorporate the low flute into many ensembles, and is one of the biggest advocates of the low flute in music.